SiriusCraft/course-6.824-distributed-systems/questions/README.md

 For server (d): all the voters would vote (d), thus (d) could be elected as leader.

 For server (f): only itself would vote (f), thus (f) could not be elected as leader.

+## Lecture 8

+#### Question:

+Replication in the Harp File System Figures 5-1, 5-2, and 5-3 show that Harp often finishes benchmarks faster than a conventional non-replicated NFS server.
+This may be surprising, since you might expect Harp to do strictly more work than a conventional NFS server (for example, Harp must manage the replication).
+Why is Harp often faster?
+Will all NFS operations be faster with Harp than on a conventional NFS server, or just some of them?
+Which?

+#### Answer:

+As Harp uses a write-ahead log, which just saves the operation into the memory and does disk-writing in the background asynchronously, it is usually faster than a conventional non-replicated NFS server.

+There are sometimes Harp is slower than NFS.
+For example, if the operation information is so big that surpassed the size threshold of log for Harp, Harp forces the completion of some writes, which would cost a long time.